technoboy10/interview-problem-kerbal-csv/README.md

 displayed.
-	* Occasionally you'll come across data in real life that's been stored as a function of it's 'true' value, in order to increase resolution in certain ranges.
+	* Occasionally you'll come across data in real life that's been stored as a function of its 'true' value, in order to increase resolution in certain ranges.
 For example, RGB values in images are often stored as `sqrt(R),sqrt(G),sqrt(B)` to provide more granularity around smaller values.
 (Neat